-Laboratory Programs: PART A (Analog Electronic Circuits) 1.
+St student must execute the program.
+Laborato Laboratory Programs: PART A (Analog Electronic Circuits) 1.
 Design an astable multivibrator ciruit for three cases of duty cycle (50%, <50% and >50%) using NE 555 timer IC.
 Simulate the same for any one duty cycle.
 2. Using ua 741 Opamp, design a 1 kHz Relaxation Oscillator with 50% duty cycle.
 And simulate the same.
-Using ua 741 opamap, design a window comparate for any given UTP and LTP.
-And 3. simulate the same.
+3. Using ua 741 opamap, design a window comparate for any given UTP and LTP.
+And simulate the same.
 PART B (Digital Electronic Circuits) 4.
 Design and implement Half adder, Full Adder, Half Subtractor, Full Subtractor using basic gates.
 And implement the same in HDL.
-Given a 4-variable logic expression, simplify it using appropriate technique and realize the 5. simplified logic expression using 8:1 multiplexer IC.
+5. Given a 4-variable logic expression, simplify it using appropriate technique and realize the simplified logic expression using 8:1 multiplexer IC.
 And implement the same in HDL.
-Realize a J-K Master / Slave Flip-Flop using NAND gates and verify its truth table.
-And 6. implement the same in HDL.
-Design and implement code converter I)Binary to Gray (II) Gray to Binary Code using basic 7.
-Design and implement a mod-n (n<8) synchronous up counter using J-K Flip-Flop ICs and 8. demonstrate its working.
-Design and implement an asynchronous counter using decade counter IC to count up from 0 9. to n (n<=9) and demonstrate on 7-segment display (using IC-7447)
+6. Realize a J-K Master / Slave Flip-Flop using NAND gates and verify its truth table.
+And implement the same in HDL.
+7. Design and implement code converter I)Binary to Gray (II) Gray to Binary Code using basic gates.
+8. Design and implement a mod-n (n<8) synchronous up counter using J-K Flip-Flop ICs and demonstrate its working.
+9. Design and implement an asynchronous counter using decade counter IC to count up from 0 to n (n<=9) and demonstrate on 7-segment display (using IC-7447) 1 for the given the appropriate inputs.

-- Laboratory Outcomes: The student should be able to: - Use appropriate design equations / methods to design the given circuit. - Examine and verify the design of both analog and digital circuits using simulators. - Make us of electronic components, ICs, instruments and tools for design and testing of circuits for the given the appropriate inputs.
+- Use appropriate design equations / methods to design the given circuit. - Examine and verify the design of both analog and digital circuits using simulators. - Make us of electronic components, ICs, instruments and tools for design and testing of circuits